h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 work with such a great team and build such an **amazing** and **inovative** protocol.

-From the guidance of [Olshansky][olshansky] and the other amazing members of the protocol team Bryan, Redouane, Dima - all who have a lot more industry experience than I do; I have managed to build my intuition on problem solving which is the hardest thing, in my opinion, when it comes to programming.
+From the guidance of [Olshansky] and the other amazing members of the protocol team Bryan, Redouane, Dima - all who have a lot more industry experience than I do; I have managed to build my intuition on problem solving which is the hardest thing, in my opinion, when it comes to programming.
 Writing